kingbode/Amazon-Products-Scraper/README.md

 then use these links to go for each page and fetch the data for each scope

-rather than doing automation form main page to get the links then click on them, I think this faster !!
+rather than doing automation from main page to get the links then click on them, I think this is faster !!

 I work now on fetching questions !!..............
 Done